Crowd3D: Towards Hundreds of People Reconstruction from a Single Image: Method

 \subsection{Adaptive Human-centric Cropping}

 Instead of using uniform cropping \cite{ferreira2020s,li2022region} that cannot deal with people of various \YL{image} sizes, we propose an adaptive human-centric cropping strategy to ensure that the height ratio between people and the corresponding cropped image is as consistent as possible among different cropped images.
 It is crucial for accurate and reasonable estimation.
 Inspired by the observation that human heights hierarchically vary like a pyramid in the vertical direction of large-scene image, the sizes of the cropped images \YL{should also} conform to a similar hierarchical change.
 Heuristically, we use \YL{a} geometric sequence to simulate the hierarchical change, which is simple but effective.
 Define the heights of the persons at the top and the bottom of the large-scene image as $h_{\text{t}}$ and $h_{\text{b}}$, respectively.
 The upper and lower bounds of the image area \YL{to be processed} are defined as $b_u$ and $b_l$. \YL{Considering} non-overlapping square blocks in \YL{the} vertical direction of image, \YL{we} represent the sizes of blocks from top to bottom \YL{as} $\{c_i\}_{i=1}^{n}$.
-When we set the height of people in \YL{a} block to be half of the block size and make $\{c_i\}_{i=1}^{n}$ comply with the rule of geometric sequence, we have $c_1=2 \times h_{\text{t}}$, $c_n=c_1 \times q^{n-1}$ and $\sum_{i=1}^{n}c_i=b_l-b_u$, where $q$ is the proportionality coefficient.
+When we set the height of people in \YL{a} block to be half of the block size and make $\{c_i\}_{i=1}^{n}$ comply with the rule of geometric sequence, we have $c_1=2 \times h_{\text{t}}$, \wh{$c_i=c_1 \times q^{i-1}$} and $\sum_{i=1}^{n}c_i=b_l-b_u$, where $q$ is the proportionality coefficient.
 This cropping problem is formulated as:

-For horizontal direction, the block size is consistent.
-To ensure that each person can appear completely, we add new overlapped blocks between adjacent cropped images by combining the size of each half of the two cropped images.
-The cropping parameters $h_{\text{t}}$, $h_{\text{b}}$, $b_u$, $b_l$ can be set manually or automatically.
+\wh{To ensure each person can appear completely in some blocks, we further add overlapping blocks between adjacent rows of cropped images, with the size set to the average of cropped images in these rows.
+For the horizontal direction, we also add overlapping blocks with the same size as those in the row.} The cropping parameters $h_{\text{t}}$, $h_{\text{b}}$, $b_u$, $b_l$ can be set manually or automatically.
 Details are given in the supplementary document.